RoryHemmings/cyber-rootkit-s23/blog_post.md

 }
 ```

-> Note, in reality you should probably use a more complicated trigger than joebruin, as this hook will actually trigger whenever any global program tries to write something containing "joebruin" to any file.
-As it is short and comprised of actual words, its likely that this could trigger unintentionally.
+> Note, in reality, you should probably use a more complicated trigger than joebruin, as this hook will actually trigger whenever any global program tries to write something containing "joebruin" to any file.
+As it is short and comprised of actual words, it's likely that this could trigger unintentionally.
 For our actual rootkit, we made the trigger username a long string of base64 text, where unintentional triggering is extremely unlikely.

 ## Bind Shell

-At this point, we had single hook that called a function when a user attempted to ssh into the server with a trigger username.
+At this point, we had a single hook that called a function when a user attempted to ssh into the server with a trigger username.
 Given the next goal for our rootkit was persistent access, we decided to write code to set up a bind shell whenever the user used the trigger mechanism.

 ```c
 #define BIND_PORT XXXXX